jahnavigautam009-gif/project-expense-tracker/README.md

 The ML model predicts the category (Food, Travel, Shopping, etc.)
 The system stores the expense
+AI analyzes spending patterns and gives suggestions

+## Conclusion

+This project demonstrates how Artificial Intelligence can be applied to real-world problems like personal finance management.
+It simplifies expense tracking and helps users make smarter financial decisions.

+## AUTHOR: JAHNAVI GAUTAM - 25BCE10361
-AI analyzes spending patterns and gives suggestions Rule-Based AI → For generating spending insights
+Rule-Based AI → For generating spending insights